 (PhD, Psychology, University of Arizona)

 In addition to her research in parenting, Dr. Shapiro has also worked to examine additional contextual influences on youth behavior including peer relationships and rates of recidivism in juvenile justice settings.
 Her motivation is to close the science-practice gap so as to improve the lives of children and families.
-Dr. Shapiro's work with the Institute is collaborative with Dr. Kathleen Hayes and is focused on developing the Institute's work with families and children.
+Dr. Shapiro’s work is focused on expanding the Institute’s research in the child, youth and family arenas.